4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/mnist_long/README.md

 # January ASAP
-`NOTE: This is the most important, we are aiming for Jan 25th (Tuesday)`
-1. Finish sanity checks and test on the tiny cnn.
-Make sure to visualize!
-You can store shit in memory.
-Make sure it's freezing.
-2. Test sanity checks on the large cnn.
-Make sure to visualize!
-3. Investigate what the status of "main" is.
-It is very odd because inter-stitching is not well defined for validity.
+1. Figure out why sanity checks are not sane.
+Use visualizations
+2. Re-read the paper and take detailed notes + thoughts
-4. Create a declarative language for stitching so I don't have to struggle with this nonsense later.
-Create a "compiler" of sorts for your language.
+3. Create a declarative language for stitching.

+# Helpful tips
+You can pipe into a file with `python3 mything.py > myfile.txt`.

+You can copy files by `scp ahernandez@txe1-login.mit.edu:/home/gridsan/ahernandez/git/Plato/mnist_long/myfile mynewfile`.
+You can use `-r` to copy a directory by ommitting the second file.

 # Notes from December
 For large experiments, get the experiments to run on `16 GPUs at once running out of memory`!